Wayne Freedman

 Wayne Freedman is a former feature reporter for KGO-TV; the ABC owned television station in San Francisco, California.

 Early life and education

 Freedman was raised in Los Angeles by his parents, Alicia Krug Freedman, a Broadway performer, and Mike Freedman, who worked as a director, producer, and cameraman for ABC for 42 years.

 Freedman's education included Hughes Junior High School in Woodland Hills, California.
-Through his work on the school newspaper, he became published with a regular column in a Los Angeles newspaper at the age of fourteen.
+Through his work in the school newspaper, he became published with a regular column in a Los Angeles newspaper at the age of fourteen.
 Wayne graduated from Chaminade High School 1n 1972, where he participated on the Track Varsity team as a pole vaulter.
 He worked as an apprentice at KABC-TV while earning a bachelor's degree in political science from the University of California, Los Angeles.
 He then studied journalism at the University of Missouri, earning a master's degree in 1978.